 Heart attackCoronary artery disease

-Disorders that cause the ventricles to get larger (eg,
+Disorders that cause the ventricles to get larger, such as

-Age: frequency increases with age, PVBs are most common in the elderlySex: more common in men than womenRace: African Americans have a much higher risk than CaucasianHeart diseaseUse of caffeine, alcohol, tobacco, or other drugs
+PVB frequency increases with age and PVBs are most common in the elderly.
+PVBs are also more common in men.
+Other factors that may increase your chance of PVBs include: African American ethnicityHeart diseaseUse of caffeine, alcohol, tobacco, or other drugs

-—shows the electrical activity of the heart rhythm and rate.
+(EKG) tests the electrical activity of the heart.

-—continuous cardiac monitoring.
-This may be used if you have symptoms but heart rhythm disturbance does not show up on an ECG.
+if the heart rhythm disturbance does not show up on an EKG.
 This type of monitoring is helpful because it measures heart activity over a longer period of time.

 Selzman KA, Gettes LS.
 Exercise-induced premature ventricular beats: Should we do anything differently?